Which place is cheaper, Nags Head or Asheville?

 The autumn attracts plenty of travelers to both Asheville and Nags Head.
 Many travelers come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 The winter brings many poeple to Asheville as well as Nags Head.
 Many visitors come to Asheville in the winter for the Christmas ambience, the shopping scene, and the cuisine.
+Also, most visitors come to Nags Head for the cuisine during these months.

 In the winter, Asheville often gets more sunshine than Nags Head.
 Asheville gets 176 hours of sunny skies this time of year, while Nags Head receives 147 hours of full sun.